sinaatalay/rendercv/README.md

     rendercv render Full_Name_CV.yaml
     ```

-[Here](https://docs.rendercv.com/user_guide/), you can find a comprehensive user guide that covers the structure of the YAML input file and command-line interface (CLI) in greater detail.
+[Here](https://docs.rendercv.com/user_guide/), you can find a comprehensive user guide that covers the YAML input file structure and command-line interface (CLI) in greater detail.

 ## Motivation

 Writing the content of a CV and designing a CV are separate issues that should be treated separately.
 RenderCV attempts to provide this separation.
 This approach encourages users to concentrate on the content without getting distracted by the appearance of their CV and vice versa.

-RenderCV also provides a general set of utilities that will automate most of the manual work involved in the CV updating process.
-After updating a single sentence or a date in the YAML input file written in pure English, RenderCV will
+RenderCV also provides a set of utilities that automate most of the manual work involved in the CV updating process.
+After updating a single sentence or date in the YAML input file written in pure English, RenderCV will:

-- re-create your $\LaTeX$ file,
+- Re-create your $\LaTeX$ file,
-- render a new PDF file,
+- Render a new PDF file,
-- create a new Markdown file,
+- Create a new Markdown file,
-- create a new HTML document, and
+- Create a new HTML document, and
-- create images of each page of the PDF file as PNGs.
+- Create images of each page of the PDF file as PNGs.

-> Why should I bother using RenderCV instead of $\LaTeX$?
+> Why use RenderCV instead of $\LaTeX$?
 I can version-control $\LaTeX$ code too!

-RenderCV is not a replacement for $\LaTeX$, but it's a general set of utilities designed to create and manage $\LaTeX$ CVs.
+RenderCV is not a replacement for $\LaTeX$.
+It is a set of utilities designed to create and manage $\LaTeX$ CVs.
 If you're currently using $\LaTeX$ to create your CV, you should try RenderCV.
 Using your existing $\LaTeX$ themes in RenderCV is very easy.

-Here are some advantages of RenderCV over using pure $\LaTeX$:
+Advantages of RenderCV over using pure $\LaTeX$:

 - RenderCV will separate the content of your CV from your $\LaTeX$ code.
 They will sit in independent files, and RenderCV will use both to generate your CV.
 - You will be able to version-control your $\LaTeX$ code and content separately.